bbanddd/ADDL/docs/install.md

 ----

 ## [ANTsR](https://github.com/ANTsX/ANTsR)
-A package providing ANTs features in R as well as imaging-specific data representations, spatially regularized dimensionality reduction and segmentation tools。
+ANTsR is a package providing ANTs features in R as well as imaging-specific data representations, spatially regularized dimensionality reduction and segmentation tools.

 ANTsR interfaces state of the art image processing with R statistical methods.
 The project grew out of the need, at University of Pennsylvania, to develop large-scale analytics pipelines that track provenance from scanner to scientific study.
 ANTsR wraps an ANTs and ITK C++ core via Rcpp to access these frameworks from within R and support reproducible analyses.
 Specialized functionality in ANTsR includes image segmentation and registration along imaging specific variations of principal component and canonical correlation analysis.
-A package providing ANTs features in R as well as imaging-specific data representations, spatially regularized dimensionality reduction and segmentation tools.

 ### Components Introduction
 **[R](https://www.r-project.org)**<br>